Sally S. Simpson, Director

-Simpson is a Fellow of the American Society of Criminology and, in 2008, was named Distinguished Scholar by the Division on Women and Crime, American Society of Criminology.
-Simpson has served as President of the Association of Doctoral Programs in Criminology and Criminal Justice.
-She is former Chair of the Crime, Law, and Deviance Section of the American Sociological Association and past President of the White-Collar Crime Research Consortium.
+Simpson is vice-chair of the Committee on Law and Justice, National Academy of Sciences, Engineering, Medicine and incoming president (2019-20) of the American Society of Criminology (ASC).
+She is the 2018 recipient of the ASC Edwin H. Sutherland Award and an ASC fellow.
+Simpson has served as president of the Association of Doctoral Programs in Criminology and Criminal Justice.
+She is former chair of the crime, law, and deviance section of the American Sociological Association and past president of the White-Collar Crime Research Consortium.
 Recipient of the Herbert Bloch Award from the American Society of Criminology, in 2010 Simpson was named Woman of the Year by the President's Commission on Women's Issues at the University of Maryland.
+In 2013, she was honored with the Gilbert Geis Lifetime Achievement Award, the National White-Collar Crime Center and the White-Collar Crime Research Consortium.
+In 2008, Simpson was named Distinguished Scholar by the Division on Women and Crime, American Society of Criminology.

-- Michael Benson and Sally S. Simpson, White-Collar Crime and Opportunity: Explaining Violations of Trust and the Abuse of Power.
-New York: Routledge Press (2009).
+- Michael Benson and Sally S. Simpson, White-Collar Crime: An Opportunity Perspective.
+New York: Routledge Press (2018, third edition).

 - Sally S. Simpson and David Weisburd (Eds.), The Criminology of White-Collar Crime.
 New York: Springer (2009).